CSU-CS150B/CS150B-Lab-Instructions/CSVpt2.md

-# Welcome to Lab 14
+# Lab 14 - Files and CSV Part 2

 Today we will be going over writing to files using "with open".